fpoirotte/cryptal/docs/src/Usage.rst

 Usage
 #####

-Cryptal provides support for the following features:
+Cryptal provides support for the following main features:

 *   Encryption/decryption
 *   Hashes (also known as message digests)